Decriminalised Sex Work Countries Information

 Sex work is legal in parts of Australia, but the laws are different in each state and territory.
 In all areas, you must be 18 or older to do sex work legally.

-🛂 Immigration Status:
+🛂 Immigration Requirements

 ✅ Citizen, permanent resident, or having the correct working visa.
 It’s important to ensure your visa status aligns with the work you are doing to avoid legal issues.

-❌ On a tourist visa
+❌ Do not On a tourist visa

-❌ Working outside your visa conditions
+❌ Do not Working outside your visa conditions

-💰 Tax - Sex workers, must pay taxes.
+Sex workers, must pay taxes.

 You must register with the Australian Taxation Office (ATO) and submit your tax returns as required.
 This includes keeping records of your income and expenses, and paying Goods and Services Tax (GST) if you are earning above the threshold.
 Not paying taxes can result in fines or legal consequences.💰